 Madrid-based Vietnamese fine art photographer Viet Ha Tran, instead of taking photos, tries to depict women’s emotions, inner dreams, intimacy, poetry and philosophy with her camera.
-Her photos, apart from having an air of classic paintings, capture ephemeral moments of female emotion.
+Her photographs, apart from having an air of classic paintings, capture ephemeral moments of female emotion.
 Reality plays hide-and-seek with fantasy, in a reflection of volatile moods, and the permanence of change.

 A: Your photographs are visibly influence by classic painting, how did you develop your unique style?

 VHT: I am a great fan of painting, and I guess that clearly shows in my artworks.
-My favourite painters include Rembrandt, P.P.Rubens and Caravaggio, I just feel enchanted by the rich and dark colors of their paintings which provoke deep emotions within the audience.
+My favourite painters include Rembrandt, P.P.Rubens and Caravaggio, I just feel enchanted by the rich and dark colours of their paintings which provoke deep emotions within the audience.
 I see myself more an artist than a photographer, I usually say that I am not a photographer; I am a woman who uses the camera to interpret her emotions, fantasies, dreams and illusions.

 A: You have described your photographs as resembling “poetry in motion”.
 Can you discuss your approach to depicting emotions in your work?